vikv1/rustpanda/README.md

 Rustpanda is designed around three core principles:

 **Thread-per-core, shared-nothing.** Each CPU core runs an isolated `glommio` executor.
-Partitions are pinned to cores — a partition is never accessed by more than one thread.
+Partitions are pinned to cores.
+A partition is never accessed by more than one thread.
 No locks, no cross-thread contention, no `Arc<Mutex<T>>`.

 **Direct I/O via io_uring.** All disk access bypasses the kernel page cache using `DmaFile`.
 Writes and reads are block-aligned, giving predictable latency instead of occasional stalls from OS cache flushes.